EPNW/opus_flutter/opus_flutter_web/README.md

   ...
 ```

-If you wish to use the Android package only, you can add `opus_flutter_web` as a
+If you wish to use the web package only, you can add `opus_flutter_web` as a
 dependency:

 ```yaml